CxRes/events-query-test/sections/representation.md

 ## Response {#representation-response}

 {: #representation-not-available}
 A server unable to provide a representation MUST NOT serve event-notifications.
-This does not apply in case of conditional request for representation that is not fulfilled.
+This does not apply to a conditional request for representation that is not fulfilled.

 {: #representation-response-body}
 A server able to provide a stream with a representation and event-notifications transmits the representation immediately following the response headers ({{stream-response-headers}}).
 Otherwise, the response is the same as that described in {{stream-response}}.